neul-labs/stout/docs/USAGE.md

 ### How It Works

-brewx uses a pre-built vulnerability database that maps Homebrew formulas to known CVEs:
+stout uses a pre-built vulnerability database that maps Homebrew formulas to known CVEs:

 1. **Database sync**: `scripts/sync_vulns.py` fetches vulnerability data from OSV (Open Source Vulnerabilities)
 2. **Mapping**: Formulas are mapped to their upstream package ecosystems (npm, PyPI, OSS-Fuzz, etc.)